MathPlayer/homebrew-input-leap/README.md

-# Homebrew Input Leap Tap
+# Homebrew Input Leap Tap for macOS

+ **⚠️ Warning:** This cask formula works only for macOS.

 This is a Homebrew tap for installing [Input Leap](https://input-leap.org/), a keyboard and mouse sharing software, using the official precompiled DMG releases.